s1hiro/s1hiro/README.md

 I'm Shafan, and I am a new developer, most commonly workinng on web development including HTML, CSS, and JS.
 Right now, I'm learning about API calls.
 I have a website (WIP), which isn't done yet as well; https://s1hiro.github.io/website.
 Check it out if you'd like!

+Right now, I am employed at <i>Bloomberg<i>, as a <i>Junior Coder<i>.
+I am taking a training course in Python essentials and GitHub collaboration for it now. (as of 8/5/25)

 I also LOVE cats;
 <img src="https://github.com/user-attachments/assets/51b930d8-5665-42e2-af8c-696f84d11941" alt="tuxedo cat img here" width="200" height="200">